-- · Avoid water heater damage. - Install thermal expansion tank or device if necessary. - · Contact qualified installer or service agency.
+- Avoid water heater damage. - Install thermal expansion tank or device if necessary. - · Contact qualified installer or service agency.

 As water is heated, it expands (thermal expansion).
-In a closed system the volume of water will grow.
-As the volume of water grows there will be a corresponding increase in water pressure due to thermal expansion.
+In a closed system, the volume of water will grow.
+As the volume of water grows, there will be a corresponding increase in water pressure due to thermal expansion.
 Thermal expansion can cause premature tank failure (leakage).
 This type of failure is not covered under the limited warranty.
 Thermal expansion can also cause intermittent temperature-pressure relief valve operation: water discharged from the valve due to excessive pressure build up.
 The temperature-pressure relief valve is not intended for the constant relief of thermal expansion.
 This condition is not covered under the limited warranty.

-A properly sized thermal expansion tank should be installed on all closed systems to control the harmful effects of thermal expansion.
-Contact a qualified technician to have a thermal expansion tank installed.
+A properly-sized thermal expansion tank should be installed on all closed systems to control the harmful effects of thermal expansion.
+Contact a plumbing service agency or your retail supplier regarding the installation of a thermal expansion tank.